valkey-io/valkey-doc/docs/management/optimization/memory-optimization.md

 support a lot of interesting things like expires, LRU data, and so forth so it is not practical to do this in a general way.

-But the Redis Way is that the user must understand how things work so that he can pick the best compromise and to understand how the system will behave exactly.
+But the Valkey Way is that the user must understand how things work so that he can pick the best compromise and to understand how the system will behave exactly.

 ## Memory allocation

-To store user keys, Redis allocates at most as much memory as the `maxmemory` setting enables (however there are small extra allocations possible).
+To store user keys, Valkey allocates at most as much memory as the `maxmemory` setting enables (however there are small extra allocations possible).

 The exact value can be set in the configuration file or set later via `CONFIG SET` (for more info, see [Using memory as an LRU cache](/docs/reference/eviction)).
-There are a few things that should be noted about how Redis manages memory:
+There are a few things that should be noted about how Valkey manages memory:

-* Redis will not always free up (return) memory to the OS when keys are removed.
+* Valkey will not always free up (return) memory to the OS when keys are removed.
-This is not something special about Redis, but it is how most malloc() implementations work.
+This is not something special about Valkey, but it is how most malloc() implementations work.
-For example, if you fill an instance with 5GB worth of data, and then remove the equivalent of 2GB of data, the Resident Set Size (also known as the RSS, which is the number of memory pages consumed by the process) will probably still be around 5GB, even if Redis will claim that the user memory is around 3GB.
+For example, if you fill an instance with 5GB worth of data, and then remove the equivalent of 2GB of data, the Resident Set Size (also known as the RSS, which is the number of memory pages consumed by the process) will probably still be around 5GB, even if Valkey will claim that the user memory is around 3GB.
 This happens because the underlying allocator can't easily release the memory.
 For example, often most of the removed keys were allocated on the same pages as the other keys that still exist.
 * The previous point means that you need to provision memory based on your